 How Is Cloud Security Evolving?

-As a growing industry trend, SSE solves fundamental challenges related to remote work, the cloud, secure edge computing, and digital transformation, providing secure access to the internet, SaaS and cloud apps, and your organization’s private apps.
+SSE solves fundamental challenges related to remote work, the cloud, secure edge computing, and digital transformation, providing secure access to the internet, SaaS and cloud apps, and your organization’s private apps.

 Learn more about SSE.

 Zero trust, a key component of SSE, is also also seeing rapid adoption.
-Based on the idea that no user or entity should be inherently trusted, a zero trust approach grants access to data and applications based on specific context—identity, content, location, device, and more—while delivering enhanced user experiences.
+Based on the idea that no user or entity should be inherently trusted, a zero trust approach grants access to data and apps based on specific context—identity, content, location, device, and more—while delivering enhanced user experiences.

 Learn more about zero trust.